 Wow.
 What awesome choices!
 Obviously this brings up the issue of which is worse – chemicals or unprotected sun exposure.

-In a perfect world, it’d be safe to say that both unprotected sun exposure and chemical exposure are equally bad, because you could afford to buy that really expensive, but way safer sunscreen.
+In a perfect world, I’d be safe to say that both unprotected sun exposure and chemical exposure are equally bad, because you could afford to buy that really expensive, but way safer sunscreen.
 Reality check – most families cannot afford the safest sunscreens on the market.
 In most cases going green saves you money, but sunscreen is one area where going green (or at least, going a little safer) can potentially break the bank.

-That said, most green families are going to have to somewhat compromise.
+That said, most green families are going to have to compromise.
 For example, I normally apply a ton of super picky review criteria to body care products, mainly because half-baked green product reviews are a major pet peeve of mine.
 However, when it comes to sunscreens I have to be more slack, or we’d have zero affordable choices.

 - Forget about green packaging in this case, or you’re out of luck.